BryanRoubos/gradegit/README.md

 **Why prioritize GitHub login over git config name?**

 The same person can commit under different git config names on different machines.
-The GitHub login is the stable identifier, using it as the dedup key merges commits from the same account regardless of how their local git is configured.
+The GitHub login is the stable identifier — using it as the dedup key merges commits from the same account regardless of how their local git is configured.

 ## Getting started